Caine-Spiwak/Caine-Spiwak/README.md

 - __SIDE NOTE__: I'm co-founder of FLOSS BOSS RDH a small business i started with my girlfriend that brings profit every month. 🎉

 # Getting Started in Web Dev
-+ I was supporting my girlfirend and I while she went to school for dental hygeine.
++ I was supporting my girlfriend and I while she went to school for dental hygeine.
 Jumping into plumbing directly after high school, I didn't feel like an 'academic education' was for me.
 However, I was amazed how well she was being compensated for her hard work once she graduated.
 I thought to myself that I wanted to bring more to the table for us and our future family so I started researching.
 I ran into Software Development.
-After some learning online (started with Python) I realzied this career path was a match made in heaven for me.
+After some learning online (started with Python) I realizied this career path was a match made in heaven for me.
 I have many ideas I'd love to build, just not enough time to execute them all!
 I've been enjoying working with Node.js backend and React frontend.

 ### 🔭 I’m currently working on ...
 + My personal projects and finding a team to join.